awdrderp/mimosa/README.md

 ```

 This will generate two packages, a `mimosa-dump.sql` database dump to run in a MySQL server of your choice,
-and an `application.properties` file that you can use to configure your Mimosa settings (update your database configuration settings).
+and an `application.properties` file that you can use to configure your Mimosa settings and database configuration settings.

-Run in mysql the following sql statement: insert into eclipse.batches (name,year) values('Mimosa1',2022);

 Once configuration is complete, you can start Mimosa by running the following command: `java -jar mimosa-core.jar`